President Trump reluctantly signed the spending and stimulus bill, paying out a second round of COVID-19 stimulus checks.

 If you’re debt-free, and your emergency fund is in place, you’re doing pretty good.
 Better than the vast majority.
 Consider using your stimulus money to start a side hustle or a home business.
 Most online side hustles, like blogging for example, take little to no money to get started.

 If you sink a couple grand into an online business that doesn’t require much money in the first place, you could get in the game quickly.
-If you’re still quarantined when you get the check (I know I will be here in Italy), you’ll have plenty of time to get the business up and running.
+If you’re still quarantined or working from home when you get the check, you’ll have plenty of time to get the business up and running.

 12. Go Back to School